scylladb/scylladb/docs/contribute/maintainer.md

 are correct (no @noreply.users.github.com or similar address, or home vs. work addresses).

+### Applying pull requests with a helper script

+For maintainers' convenience, a script can be used to properly prepare a pull request for merging.
+The script works correctly both on single- and multi-commit series.
+In order to apply a pull request with given number, change the directory to Scylla's root source directory and follow the example below.

+1. Fetch and checkout the `next` branch
+2. `./scripts/pull_github_pr.sh ${PUT_PULL_REQUEST_NUMBER_HERE}`
+3. Verify that the merge or cherry-pick was performed correctly
+4. Push the next branch to the remote repository

+The script can also be used for backports.

 ### Applying single patches from github pull requests

 Select "Squash and merge" and follow through.